ome/ome-zarr-py/docs/source/intro.rst

 --------

 - Use as a image reader plugin for `napari`_.
 See `napari-ome-zarr`_.
-- Simple command-line to read and download conforming Zarr filesets.
+- Simple :doc:`cli` to read and download conforming OME-NGFF filesets.
-- Helper methods for parsing related metadata.
+- :doc:`python` for reading and writing OME-NGFF filesets.

 Installation